The Qunioa Breakfast Bowl : Inspired by travel

 I don’t know about you, but I love discovering new things to eat and travel is the best inspiration.
-Whatever the reasons for travelling abroad, for me, it is always an opportunity to discover new foods and to experience new ways to prepare, serve and eat already familiar ingredients.
+Whatever the reasons for travelling abroad, it is always an opportunity to discover new foods and experience new ways to prepare, serve and eat already familiar ingredients.
 Sometimes, the least expected menu choices become the ones that top the ‘must try and make when I get home’ list.

-This is one such dish… stumbled upon during a visit to the States a few years back on a journey to Utah and a town called Moab, which is the gateway to the popular national parks of Canyonlands and Arches.
+This is one such dish… stumbled upon during a visit to the States a few years back on a journey to Utah and a town called Moab.
+Moab is the gateway to the popular national parks of Canyonlands and Arches.
 If you ever find yourself down that way, make absolutely sure to go there to see the amazing geographical wonders that nature has created.

 Either way, this is a dish packed full of good stuff and full of slow-release energy to set you up for the day ahead.